bootdotdev/blog/content/education/building-your-first-coding-project.md

 ## Publish and share

 Get your project out into the world!
-Again, the purpose of your *first ever* personal coding project probably shouldn't be to build something amazing for your resume.
-That said, I still think you should put enough love into it that your not ashamed to make it public on your GitHub profile and share it with other devs you know.
+Again, the purpose of your *first-ever* personal coding project probably shouldn't be to build something amazing for your resume.
+That said, I still think you should put enough love into it that you're not ashamed to make it public on your [GitHub profile](https://blog.boot.dev/jobs/build-github-profile/) and share it with other devs you know.
 Get some feedback, ask for code reviews, and you can always iterate on it later and improve it as your skills improve.